 - If you want a crispier skin you can throw them on a cookie sheet under your broiler for like 3 minutes and it will crisp them up well

-- If you’re looking for how to cook frozen ground beef in the Instant Pot this is a good resource for that.
+- If you’re looking for how to cook Instant Pot frozen salmon, we have done that too!

 Here’s a video showing how we made frozen chicken in the Instant Pot and then you can follow these instructions to make electric pressure cooker chicken sliders with it after they were done.

 Want to cook frozen chicken breast in an air fryer too?

 A few quick tips for success:

 - I HIGHLY suggest you get a non stick pot!

 - Allow pot to naturally release steam for 1-2 minutes.